Chinese brokers woken from global dreams by market emergency

 All the brokers mentioned in the article declined to comment on the specifics of their market intervention plans.

-At some mainland brokerages, those plans include only giving customers information that will "stabilize the market", said another Shanghai-based brokerage employee.
+At some mainland brokerages, those plans include only giving customers information that will "stabilise the market", said another Shanghai-based brokerage employee.

-An employee at Shenwan Hongyuan Securities said that at morning meetings operations departments were being told by managers to help stabilize markets, which have lost more than $4 trillion since the start of June - or four times what the German stock market is worth.
+An employee at Shenwan Hongyuan Securities (000166.SZ) said that at morning meetings operations departments were being told by managers to help stabilise markets, which have lost more than $4 trillion since the start of June - or four times what the German stock market is worth.

 "Especially our bigger investors, we're being told to comfort them," the worker said.